 And if you do find yourself with significant holiday debt, you can always turn to a personal loan.
 Depending on your credit, you might qualify for a personal loan with a low-interest rate that will help you give generously and still pay off any high-interest-rate credit card debt.

-Go into this holiday season with thoughtful vs. overgenerous spending approach.
-But if your impact needs a few extra bucks, consider how a personal loan can help get you there by paying upfront funds vs. juggling high-interest credit card debt.
+Go into this holiday season with a guided vs. impulsive spending approach.
+But if your holiday season needs a few extra bucks, consider how a personal loan can help you stay in control by paying any upfront funds vs. juggling high-interest credit card debt in the new year.

 How To Recover From Holiday Credit Card Debt